CornyShawny/11SE-Task-1/PROJECT_DEVELOPMENT.md

 - **User Interaction**

 How will users interact with the system (e.g. command-line, GUI?) and what information will it need to provide to help users navigate?
-The program will have a command-line UI and it will provide the commands for the API to get the data and information for the user to view
+The program will have a command-line UI and it will provide the commands for the API to get the data and information for the user to view.

 - **Error Handling**